A DBS check for schools and further education provide an essential safeguarding tool to ensure the safety of children.

-DBS Checks for Schools
+DBS Check for Schools

 DBS Checks are required for schools, as OFSTED (The Office for Standards in Education, Children’s Services and Skills) states that schools must have DBS checks for their staff.